August Wilhelm Schlegel

-Life
+Childhood and education

 Schlegel was born in Hanover, where his father, Johann Adolf Schlegel, was a Lutheran pastor.
 He was educated at the Hanover gymnasium and at the University of Göttingen.
-Initially studying theology, he received a thorough philological training under Heyne and became an admirer and friend of Bürger, with whom he was engaged in an ardent study of Dante, Petrarch and Shakespeare.
-Schlegel met with Caroline Böhmer and Wilhelm von Humboldt.
-In 1790 his brother Friedrich came to Göttingen.
+Initially studying theology, he received a thorough philological training under Heyne and became an admirer and friend of Bürger, with whom he was engaged in an ardent study of Dante Alighieri, Petrarch and William Shakespeare.
+Schlegel met with Caroline Schelling and Wilhelm von Humboldt.
+In 1790 his brother Karl Wilhelm Friedrich Schlegel came to Göttingen.
 Both were influenced by Johann Gottfried Herder, Immanuel Kant, Tiberius Hemsterhuis, Johann Winckelmann and Karl Theodor von Dalberg.
 From 1791 to 1795, Schlegel was tutor to Willem Ferdinand Mogge Muilman, the son of a Dutch banker, who lived at Herengracht 476 in Amsterdam.